 Nick Baveystock, Director General, Institution of Civil Engineers

-Whilst it is reassuring to see that the number of women taking key STEM apprenticeships has increased over the past four years, the proportion of female apprenticeships remains tiny compare to the number of men.
+Whilst it is reassuring to see that the number of women in STEM apprenticeships across key frameworks has increased over the past four years, the proportion of female apprenticeships remains tiny compare to the number of men.
 The gender balance across IT, Engineering and Construction apprenticeships will not shift without co-ordinated action.